number-25/rich_directRNA/docs/output.md

 **A**lternative **I**soform analysis of **R**NA is used for the correction, isoform definition, and alternative splicing analysis of noisy reads.
 FLAIR has primarily been used for nanopore cDNA, native RNA, and PacBio sequencing reads.
-FLAIR is able to be used with and without read correction, making it amenable to sensitive sample types, such as those coming from cancer where errors may instead be putative variants which should not be corrected.
+FLAIR is able to be used with and without read correction (splice site correction), making it amenable to sensitive sample types, such as those coming from cancer where errors may instead be putative variants which should not be corrected.
+FLAIR accepts a BED file as input, therefore, the aligned BAM file is always converted to BED format prior to input.

 ![FLAIR - example schematic](images/flair_workflow_compartmentalized.png)